lukamiletic95/papers/Mempool.md

 * *S - Server*
 * *MP - Mempool (Memory Pool)*

 A client *C* may send its request to a specific server, in order to receive a specific response.
-According to the *state machine replication* approach, this means that each server
+According to the *state machine replication* approach, this means that each server must receive this request, process it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MjEwNzI0NzIsLTgxODkzMTc5M119
+eyJoaXN0b3J5IjpbLTIxMzc0NTgxMTksLTgxODkzMTc5M119
 -->